juliench82/juliench82/README.md

 ### 💼 About Me

 Results-driven **Senior IT Manager** with **12+ years** of proven expertise in **enterprise IT infrastructure**, **cloud operations**, and **team leadership**.
 Currently managing multi-site environments at Trainline, leading cross-functional teams, and delivering scalable automation solutions.
-Strong background in Azure/AWS cloud platforms, endpoint management, and security compliance (GDPR, ISO27001).
+Strong background in Azure/AWS cloud platforms, endpoint management.

 **🌍 Currently:** Based in France, willing to relocate | **🎯 Open to:** IT Management, Cloud Operations, System Administration roles